cowley86-cmd/explore/CONTRIBUTING.md

 Hi there!
 We're excited you've got ideas to improve topics and collections.
 You're helping the community discover valuable information.

-This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+This project adheres to the [Contributor Covebundle install bundle exec rubocop nant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 There are a few ways you can contribute: